The Hunger Games: Mockingjay – Part 1: Plot

-Katniss and her team travel to District 12.
-Katniss is filmed singing "The Hanging Tree."
-Hundreds of protesters in District 5, singing the same anthem, launch a suicidal human wave attack against a hydroelectric dam that is the Capitol's primary source of electricity.
-The attack successfully implodes and breaches the dam, causing a blackout that forces the Capitol to revert to secondary generators.
+Katniss and her team travel to District 12 to film her singing "The Hanging Tree".
+Rebel forces in District 5 launch an attack against a hydroelectric dam, the Capitol's primary source of electricity.
+The attack successfully implodes and breaches the dam, causing a blackout throughout the Capitol.
 That night, Katniss watches Peeta being interviewed by Caesar Flickerman, the Games' former presenter, when Coin and Beetee hijack the signal to air a clip of Katniss.
 After seeing it, Peeta suddenly shouts a warning that the Capitol is about to attack District 13.
-Coin orders a mass evacuation into deep, underground shelters, and the facility survives the attack.
-Upon emerging, Katniss discovers the area littered with white roses; she concludes that Snow orchestrated this to inform her that whenever she condemns the Capitol, they’ll torture Peeta in retaliation.
+Coin orders a mass evacuation further into underground shelters, and the facility survives the attack.
+Upon emerging, Katniss discovers the area littered with white roses; she concludes that Snow orchestrated this to inform her that whenever she condemns the Capitol, they will torture Peeta in retaliation.

-Coin dispatches an elite special-forces team to rescue Peeta and remaining victors Johanna Mason, Enobaria, and Annie Cresta from their prison.
-Beetee hijacks the Capitol's defense system with a "propo" narrated by Finnick to convince more districts to side with the rebellion in which Finnick reveals that Snow would force "desirable" tributes (including Finnick himself) into prostitution with the threat of killing their families if they refused (which happened to Johanna) and that Snow only became the leader of Panem because he poisoned his opponents.
-When the propo proves not to be enough, Katniss communicates directly with Snow as a further distraction to buy enough time.
+Coin dispatches a strike team to rescue Peeta and the remaining victors Johanna Mason, Enobaria and Annie Cresta from their prison.
+Beetee hijacks the Capitol's defense system with a "propo" narrated by Finnick to convince more districts to side with the rebellion in which Finnick reveals that Snow would force "desirable" tributes (including Finnick himself) into prostitution with the threat of killing their families if they refused (which happened to Johanna), and that Snow only became the leader of Panem because he poisoned his opponents.
+When the propo proves not to be enough, Katniss communicates directly with Snow to buy enough time.
 Gale's team rescues the victors and escapes the Capitol easily, indicating the Capitol reduced its security on purpose.
-When Katniss greets Peeta, he unexpectedly attacks and strangles her into unconsciousness before being knocked out by Boggs.
+When Katniss greets Peeta, he unexpectedly attacks and nearly strangles her to death before being knocked out by Boggs.

-Katniss wakes up and is informed that Peeta has been "hijacked"—brainwashed into trying to kill her, which explains why the Capitol allowed them to escape with him.
+Katniss wakes up and is informed that Peeta has been "hijacked" — brainwashed into trying to kill her, which explains why the Capitol allowed them to escape with him.
 Peeta is placed in solitary confinement, while a serum is developed to reverse the hijacking effects.

-Coin announces that the rebels' next objective is the Capitol's principal military stronghold in District 2—now the only district remaining loyal to the Capitol.
+Coin announces that the rebels' next objective is the Capitol's principal military stronghold in District 2, the only district remaining loyal to the Capitol.